vega/vega-lite/docs/mark.md

 The `bar` mark represents each data point as a rectangle, where the length is mapped to a quantitative scale.

-Mapping a quantitative field to either `x` or `y` of the `bar` mark produces a single bar or column.
+Mapping a quantitative field to either `x` or `y` of the `bar` mark produces a single bar.
-In the following example, note that the `x` value encodes the sum of the populations.
+In the following example, note that the `x` channel encodes the sum of the populations.

 ```js
 {